raffaeleragni/velvet/README.md

 A repackage and republish of a combination of crates to create a specific web stack in a consistent and single point of view.
 This is not meant to be a library with any specific purpose, only a short handing of boilerplate for the common setup and structure of this web stack.

+For a reference/example of a project using it: https://github.com/raffaeleragni/veltes

 ## Stack used

 The templates and static files will be compiled in the binary and those directories and won't be required at runtime.